How can I share the Speedify bonded connection on Linux via Wi-Fi?

 Make sure you're not connected to a Wi-Fi network as a client, as this may stop the sharing from starting.

-Once you have configured the sharing settings, save the file and then run:
+Once you have configured the sharing settings, save the file (if you are using nano, hit ctrl+O and press enter to save).
+Exit the text editor (nano) by hitting ctrl+X and then run::

 The first time running this after enabling sharing might take a little while so that Speedify can install and configure the necessary packages.
 Subsequent starts should be much quicker.